 Make the Old Thyme Sour Cocktail

-Place two sprigs of thyme and Chartreuse in an old-fashioned glass and stir to coat the thyme.
+Place two sprigs of thyme and green liqueur in an old-fashioned glass and stir to coat the thyme.

 In a cocktail shaker, add two sprigs of thyme, the whiskey, elderflower liqueur, lemon juice, cinnamon-thyme syrup, bitters, and egg white.

 Dry shake to incorporate the ingredients, then add ice and shake thoroughly.

 Return to the green liqueur-thyme glass and light the mixture on fire for a few seconds.

 Double strain the contents of the shaker into the glass to extinguish the flame.